 But it’s taken me a while to appreciate it and learn how to love wine that little bit more.
 I can’t tell you how many times I’ve aimlessly wandered the wine aisle, hoping something would literally leap off the shelf into my basket.
 In fact, after extensive time spent skimming labels, percentages and country’s, I used to just select my bottle based on which logo I like best.

 Over the past couple of years – since I turned 30 – I decided to take more of an interest in what I was supping and why.
 Wine is a huge enjoyment to me, so it makes sense to learn a little more about it.
+In fact, one of my ‘goals’ is to have a classy wine wall in my own home, which I’m loved to eventually get this year!

 These are the 3 most important details I take on board when looking on the bottle: